IN county records and permit guide

 Indiana's main wrinkle is that sanitary-sewer availability and local-board variation can change the onsite path before a homeowner even reaches normal permit timing.
 Final design, permit timing, and approval still need local verification.

 Indiana quote conversations get more real once you know which county office holds the file and whether sewer availability or local ordinance variation changes the onsite path.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Indiana